How a Dutch blueberry pilot proves that agri-PV can protect crops, save water and generate clean energy

 Across Europe, farmers are confronting record heat, hail, and water scarcity.
 Traditional methods of crop protection plastic tunnels or shade nets offer limited defense and no energy benefit.

-That’s why a growing number of producers are turning to agrivoltaics (or agri-PV): the integration of solar photovoltaic panels with active farmland to produce both food and electricity.
+That’s why more producers are using agrivoltaics (or agri-PV).
+This means combining solar panels with active farmland.
+This way, they can produce both food and electricity.

-For Brite Solar, this dual-use approach is more than a technological experiment; it’s a vision for climate-smart agriculture farming that remains productive, resilient and profitable under stressful conditions.
+For Brite Solar, this dual-use approach is not just a tech experiment.
+It is a vision for climate-smart agriculture.
+This farming method stays productive, resilient, and profitable even in tough conditions.

 What Agrivoltaics Means